Here’s how potential lenders rank your business’s financial health.

-How is it different from a personal credit score?
+How is my business credit score different from a personal score?

-The are way less factors that go into a business credit score than a personal one.
-Also, consumers have better legal protection than businesses when it comes to credit scores, as it is much harder to challenge an account dispute as a business.
+Fewer factors go into a business credit score than a personal one.
+Also, because consumers have stronger legal protections than businesses when it comes to credit scores, it’s often harder to challenge an account dispute as a business.

 How do I avoid damaging my business credit score?

 Business defaults and late or missed payments are some of the main contributing factors to a low score.
 Here are three tips to avoid damaging your score: